spex-xray/spex-help/_sources/reference/commands/elim.rst.txt

   are in keV.

-.. warning:: When new units or limits are chosen, the spectrum must be re-evaluated (e.g. by giving the "calc" comand) in order to determine the new fluxes.
+.. warning:: When new units or limits are chosen, the spectrum must be re-evaluated (e.g. by giving the "calc" command) in order to determine the new fluxes.

 .. warning:: The lower limit must be positive, and the upper limit must